What is stress eating?

 - Making a shopping list before you go shopping and stick to it so that you have a range of healthy meals and snacks at home, and less of the junk that you usually crave.

 - Getting your whole family involved.
 Poor diet often spans across an entire household.
 Enlisting the help of your partner and children can help you to stay on track.
-You can also improve your overall health by going out for walks, playing active games, and planning meals together.
+You can also improve your overall health by going out for walks near your immediate neighbourhood, doing workouts together at home, and planning meals together.

 - Finding healthy options for your favourite foods.
 If you reach for chocolate and sweets when you are stressed, try to find a low sugar alternative.
 If you crave fried foods and burgers, find healthy recipes for those cheat foods so that you aren’t denying yourself completely.